 The Center for Asian American Media presents innovative, engaging Asian American works on public television through our dynamic documentary programs.
 CAAM’s award-winning public TV programs are seen by millions of viewers a year across the United States, including 47 documentary shows in the last four years and more than 200 films since 1982.
 Since launching the groundbreaking Asian American anthology series Silk Screen (1982-1987) on PBS, CAAM has continued to bring works to millions of viewers nationwide.
-CAAM is a member of the National Minority Consortia, designated by the Corporation for Public Broadcasting to provide diverse programming to the PBS.
+CAAM is a member of the National Multicultural Alliance (formerly the National Minority Consortia), designated by the Corporation for Public Broadcasting to provide diverse programming to PBS.

 EXCEPTIONAL PROGRAMS WITH ARTISTIC AND SOCIAL VISION

 Since launching the ground-breaking Asian American anthology series Silk Screen on PBS (1982-1987), the Center for Asian American Media continues to bring award-winning works to national audiences.

 ASIAN AMERICAN VIEWPOINTS AND STORIES SEEN AND HEARD BY THE BROADEST AUDIENCE POSSIBLE